Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance: Sino-Soviet relations and the international system

 On the one hand, the signing of the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance contributed to a fraternal relationship between the two sides and redressed the post-WWII balance of power between the capitalist and socialist camps.
-The perception of Russians as benevolent “elder brothers” guiding China on the road to modernity enjoined great popularity in Chinese society and political discourse.
-The treaty provisions also bolstered solidarity within the communist bloc led by the Soviet Union, strengthening it in its confrontation with the capitalist bloc and significantly contributing to the PRC’s consolidation of power and ruling legitimacy.
-Soviet aid to socialist countries and treaty signed with China, coinciding with American aid through the Marshall Plan and Truman’s Point Four Program manifested the great power competition for spheres of influence under the cold war framework and mentality through which the Soviet Union managed to secure China’s newly emerged communist regime safeguarding its interest in the Far East.
+The perception of Russians as benevolent "elder brothers" guiding China on the road to modernity enjoined great popularity in Chinese society and political discourse.
+The treaty provisions also bolstered solidarity within the communist bloc led by the Soviet Union, strengthening it in its confrontation with the capitalist bloc and significantly contributing to China's consolidation of power and ruling legitimacy.
+Soviet aid to socialist countries and treaty signed with China, coinciding with American aid through the Marshall Plan and Truman's Point Four Program manifested the great power competition for spheres of influence under the cold war framework and mentality through which the Soviet Union managed to secure China's newly emerged communist regime safeguarding its interest in the Far East.

-On the other hand, in the diplomatic exchanges between the two sides, Chinese leaders often appealed to the merit of “Sinicization of Marxism”, including “peasant encirclement of the cities”, “land revolution”, and “secret and open struggle within cities”, which were adaptations based on Chinese context and significantly diverged from the orthodox Soviet interpretation of Marxism-Leninism.
+On the other hand, in the diplomatic exchanges between the two sides, Chinese leaders often appealed to the merit of Sinicization of Marxism, including "peasant encirclement of the cities", "land revolution", and "secret and open struggle within cities", which were adaptations based on Chinese context and significantly diverged from the orthodox Soviet interpretation of Marxism-Leninism.
 These sowed the seeds for the Sino-Soviet split in the late 50s and early 60s.
 Austin Jersild, in his The Sino-Soviet Alliance: An International History, offers a similar perspective that the potentially paternalistic Soviet advising program and years of interaction generated unintended resentment of Soviet involvement, which resembled and reminded the Chinese people of imperialism.